This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Instructions

-• Add remaining 1 cup blueberries to saucepan.
-Simmer 6 to 7 minutes, or until mixture has deep violet coloring.
-Remove from heat and let cool.
-Serve warm or at room temperature with desired entrées.
+• Add remaining 1 cup blueberries to saucepan and stir to incorporate.
+Simmer mixture, stirring occasionally, 6 to 7 minutes or until mixture achieves deep violet color.

 • Sugar: You can use ⅓ cup confectioners’ sugar in place of the granulated sugar.
 For a no-added-sugar compote, use ⅓ cup Swerve Granular.
 Feel free to adjust the amount of sugar if it’s too sweet or not sweet enough – you may want to start out with just 2 tablespoons, then taste the compote and add the other 3 tablespoons if needed.